Xiaomi Mi 10 Pro: analysis, characteristics and opinion

 The photographs have a good level of detail, both on the rear and front cameras, but the representation and balance of color seems to be somewhat removed from reality at certain times.
 We can see it especially in skin tones, where the photographic module on the back tends towards warm interpretations – in excess, depending on the occasion – or even roses, thus distorting the final result.
 Even more noticeable will be this accentuation of colors if use is made of the selectable AI mode, which has little to do with intelligence and a lot of artificiality.

-To this we must add an automatic HDR that works well in most cases, but there are times when it is necessary to force it to obtain a better result.
+Added to this is an automatic HDR that works well in most cases, but there are times when it is necessary to force it to obtain a better result.

 As for portrait mode, the crop it offers is good and quite versatile, even allowing you to zoom out a lot to take photos with this effect from a certain distance, despite the fact that the crop is always 2x.
 It is true that in the front, 20 megapixels, there are times when it is confused, simply because it does not have the most advanced configuration that is found in the rear.